Translating Classical Buddhism to Modern English

 37. “What are the reasons those ascetics and priests create eternalist theories about past eons, saying that self and the world always exist, and they don’t go beyond these four views that they enter?

 38. “Some ascetics and priests use various methods to enter a samādhi of mind through which they remember 20 eons of [world] formation and destruction.
 They say, ‘Self and the world are eternal.
 This is true, the rest is false.
 Why is that?
 Using various methods, I entered a samādhi of mind through which I remembered 20 eons of [world] formation and destruction.
 During that time, sentient beings neither increased nor decreased.
 They always came together and didn’t scatter.
 By this, I know: “Self and the world are eternal.
 This is true; the rest is false.”’
 This is the first view.
-As a result of this assertion about past eons that self and world are eternal, ascetics and priests don’t go beyond these four views.
+As a result of this assertion about past eons that self and the world are eternal, ascetics and priests don’t go beyond these four views.

 39. “Some ascetics and priests use various methods to enter a samādhi of mind through which they remember 40 eons of [world] formation and destruction.
 They say, ‘Self and the world are eternal.
 This is true; the rest is false.
 Why is that?
 Using various methods, I entered a samādhi of mind through which I remembered 40 eons of [world] formation and destruction.
 During that time, sentient beings neither increased nor decreased.
 They always came together and didn’t scatter.
 By this, I know: “Self and the world are eternal.
 This is true; the rest is false.”’
 This is the second view.
-As a result of this assertion about past eons that self and world are eternal, ascetics and priests don’t go beyond these four views.
+As a result of this assertion about past eons that self and the world are eternal, ascetics and priests don’t go beyond these four views.

 40. “Some ascetics and priests use various methods to enter a samādhi of mind through which they remember 80 eons of [world] formation and destruction.
 They say, ‘Self and the world are eternal.
 This is true; the rest is false.
 Why is that?
 Using various methods, I entered a samādhi of mind through which I remembered 80 eons of [world] formation and destruction.
 During that time, sentient beings neither increased nor decreased.
 They always came together and didn’t scatter.
 By this, I know: “Self and the world are eternal.
 This is true; the rest is false.”’
 This is the third view.
-As a result of this assertion about past eons that self and world are eternal, ascetics and priests don’t go beyond these four views.
+As a result of this assertion about past eons that self and the world are eternal, ascetics and priests don’t go beyond these four views.

 41. “Some ascetics and priests possess quick intelligence and are skilled observers.
 Using the methods of quick intelligence and observation, they investigate the truth as they see it themselves.
 Using their own eloquence, they say, ‘Self and the world are eternal.’
 This is the fourth view.
-As a result of this assertion about past eons that self and world are eternal, ascetics and priests don’t go beyond these four views.
+As a result of this assertion about past eons that self and the world are eternal, ascetics and priests don’t go beyond these four views.

 42. “These ascetics and priests make assertion about past eons that self and the world are eternal, and they all enter these four views.
 [Saying that] self and the world are eternal, they don’t go beyond these four views that they enter.